Can you be depressed and not know it? A look into the subtlety of depression

 Is Depression Difficult to Diagnose?

-Depression can also be hard to diagnose because its symptoms tend to be nonspecific and are shared by other disorders like anxiety or bipolar disorder.
-However, this in no way means that it’s impossible to get diagnosed with depression, or, on the other side, that it is self-diagnosable.
+One of the few reasons why someone might struggle to get a diagnosis is because its symptoms tend to be nonspecific and are shared by other disorders like anxiety or bipolar disorder.
+Because of this, it’s important that enough diagnostic clarity is provided for a diagnosis.
+This in no way means that it’s impossible to get diagnosed with depression, or, on the other side, that it is self-diagnosable.

 What Conditions Can Be Mistaken for Depression?